 Expert & User Review Sources

 wireless speakers, subjecting 11 home Bluetooth speakers and more than

-and (for the outdoor Bluetooth speakers)
+and (for the outdoor Bluetooth speakers) abuse tests.
+Reviews by other expert

-and ranking them from best to worst, but it doesn't provide many details, and Bluetooth speakers are mixed in
+worst, but it doesn't provide many details, and Bluetooth speakers are mixed in

 with other wireless technologies.
 Owner reviews at Amazon, Best Buy and Crutchfield reveal how well various Bluetooth speakers work in